stella3d/Resolink/README.md

 When you un-pause, Unity's time scale is set back to its previous value.

+This relies on having an OSC output setup for the `Pause` button in Resolume.

 ##### Resolume BPM -> Unity Time Scale